GreenCollar offers its clients unmatched expertise in the development of Carbon Farming Projects on their properties.

 Most recently James’s passion for frontier industries has led him to set up Earth Space Robotics, which invests in start-ups focusing on space exploration.
 He is also adding a Masters in Astronomy to his existing degrees in Anthropology and International Relations.

-In his heyday, Lewis was a part of the crew that established the Queenscliff Boardriders Club and can still be found hanging ten near his residence in Byron Bay.
+In his heyday, Lewis was a part of the crew that established the Queenscliff Boardriders Club in 1978 and he can still be found hanging ten near his residence in Byron Bay.

-In his role at GreenCollar Raf draws on extensive experience in the finance sector and his background in the mining sector as well as 5 years spent advising the federal government on environmental markets.
+In his role at GreenCollar Raf draws on extensive experience in the finance sector, a background in mining and 5 years spent advising the federal government on environmental markets.
 Raf manages the day to day trading of carbon credits and renewable energy certificates while maintaining commercial, corporate, federal and state relationships.
 He is also responsible for developing and implementing alternative funding models for carbon projects and hedging the carbon portfolio risk.

 Raf’s study reflects his dual interest in finance and science, he holds a Bachelor of Science in Geology and Graduate Diploma of Financial Services.
 As a Geologist Raf worked in exploration and mining across a range of commodities including coal, gas, copper and gold.
 In the finance sector he has worked as a private client Stockbroker in Sydney and as a financial adviser and portfolio manager for a local wealth management company Canberra.
 A change in career lead Raf to work for the Federal Government as the Environmental Markets Advisor before eventually bringing him to GreenCollar.

-Among the huge range of the things that Raf will excitedly discuss are his children, Rugby Union and often both at the same time.
-He is a massive supporter and assistant coach for two of his kids’ junior rugby union teams.
+Raf is a natural storyteller, happy to talk with anyone about any topic.
+Among the huge range of the things that Raf will excitedly discuss are his children and Rugby Union, often both at the same time.
+He is a massive supporter and assistant coach for his kids’ Junior Rugby Union teams.

-Jenny’s role is to coordinate research with a number of universities and CSIRO using the extensive data generated by GreenCollar’s monitoring, which goes well beyond routine compliance requirements, to include biodiversity, weeds, pests and water quality.
-With her knowledge of ecosystem services, carbon accounting methodologies and landscape function, she is responsible for the implementation of GreenCollar’s Project Services.
+Jenny coordinates research with a number of universities, government departments and CSIRO using the enormous amount of data generated by GreenCollar.
+With her knowledge of ecosystem services, carbon accounting methodologies and landscape function, she is also responsible for the implementation of GreenCollar’s Project Services.

 Jonathan is saddled with the mammoth task of marshalling the GreenCollar field teams who work in remote areas all over the country.
 He is responsible for coordinating project scheduling and logistics, providing technical support and ensuring the field teams’ safety through WHS compliance.